Gone With The Quilt

 This is your last morning in New Orleans, breakfast at Vacherie then checkout.
 Depart from New Orleans then drive along the banks of the “Ole Miss” passing the “Great River Road Plantation Parade”.
 Today’s visit is the “Oak Alley Plantation” – “The Grand Dame of the Great River Road.”
 Imagine Scarlet O’Hara having barbecue at Twelve Oaks Plantation and charming the red headed Tarleton boys – Oak Alley fulfills that visual image.
 What a beautiful way to spend a fall day than at one of the most spectacular settings in the old south.
 Tour the mansion, the slave quarters and the civil war encampment.
 Enjoy a luncheon buffet and then explore on your own.
 Depart in the afternoon for Nottaway Plantation located in White Castle for your overnight accommodation.
 (B)

 Enjoy a plantation style breakfast then depart for the heart of Cajun Country.
 Travel the back-road’s of Louisiana through swamp lands and tall cypresses trailing Spanish moss, vast expanses of sugarcane and small communities with old cajun style cabins.

 Arrive in Lafayette and meet your “Cajun” guide, Danny Bonaventure, who will fill you in on the history of Lafayette, St. Martinville and the history of the Cajuns.
 Visit the Evangeline Oak, the St. Martin de Tours Church and the Acadian Quilt.

-Today explore Cajun Country.
-Early morning 2 hour tour by boat into the Atchafalaya Wilderness, with a naturalist expert to see birds, alligators and other animals in this unique environment with its beautiful nature.
+After breakfast and check out depart for a morning adventure by boat into the Atchafalaya Wilderness for a 2 hour tour by boat into the Atchafalaya Wilderness.
+You are accompanied with a naturalist expert where you will see birds, alligators and other animals in this unique environment with its beautiful nature.

 Lafayette LA – Houston TX